Architecture of the LDS Church: Early temples

-No Spire Temples
+No spire temples

-The Laie Hawaii, Cardston Alberta, and Mesa Arizona temples were built with no spire and are meant to resemble Solomon's Temple from the Bible.
-They notably do not feature the angel Moroni statue that is featured atop most LDS temples.
-Three additional temples (which were built in the 2010s and 2020s), also do not feature a spire, though are not meant to replicate Solomon's Temple.
-These are the Meridian Idaho, Paris France Temple, and Lima Peru Los Olivos temples.
+The Laie Hawaii, Cardston Alberta, and Mesa Arizona temples were built with no spire and are intended to resemble Solomon's Temple from the Bible.
+They do not have an angel Moroni statue.
+Three other structures, the Meridian Idaho, Paris France, and Lima Peru Los Olivos temples (built in the 2010s and 2020s), also do not have a spire, but are not meant to replicate Solomon's Temple.

-The Cardston temple was the first design to be put out to bid to prominent architects and was the first to be built outside the United States.
+The temple in Cardston was the first design to be put out to bid to prominent architects and the first built outside the United States.

-The Laie Temple is decorated with carved friezes.
-Each side depicts four dispensations of time: Old Testament Dispensation (west), New Testament Dispensation (south), Book of Mormon Dispensation (north), and Latter-day Dispensation (east).
+The Laie Hawaii Temple is decorated with carved friezes.
+Each side depicts four dispensations of time: the Old Testament (west), New Testament (south), Book of Mormon (north), and that of the Latter-days (east).